-See the WKU Office of the Registrar's 2016 Spring Semester term calendar for more dates and details.
+See the WKU Office of the Registrar's 2016 Summer term calendar for more dates and details.

-&lt;sup>1 FN: Failure due to non-attendance (no semester hours earned and no quality points) at the 60% point of the semester.
+1 FN: Failure due to non-attendance (no semester hours earned and no quality points) at the 60% point of the semester.
 Students who stop attending before this date will be assigned the grade of FN instead of F. Students in online courses who do not submit substantial work after the FN deadline could receive a failing FN grade, which could result in required repayment of financial aid.

-Specific Course Goals, Objectives, and Theme
+Course Goals, Objectives, and Theme

 This course examines representative works in the major genres of literature (poetry, fiction, and drama) with attention to different time periods, cultures, and diversity.

-In addition to the goals listed above, I expect that at the completion of this course, students should be able to:
+At the completion of this course, students should be able to:

-- Explain how the form and content of language combine to create meaning - Identify how readings engage relevant concerns in our community or society - Trace how literary works and authors engage in a discourse (i.e., how they "talk to each other") - Compare and contrast literature in English representing a diversity of peoples, ideas, and cultures - Write thesis-driven analytical papers, in MLA style, about literature.
+- Use basic literary terminology to interpret literary texts - Explain how the form and content of language combine to create meaning - Identify how readings engage relevant concerns in our community or society - Trace how literary works and authors engage in a discourse (i.e., how they "talk to each other") - Compare and contrast literature in English representing a diversity of peoples, ideas, and cultures - Write thesis-driven analytical papers about literature - Use MLA guidelines to document use of primary source material

 The theme for this course is "Knowledge and Ambition."
 Serving as a common thread and loose organizing principle, the theme urges us to extend our study of literature to our own lives as we pursue knowledge and our own ambitions at WKU.
 Much of the assigned reading will directly or indirectly tackle issues of human knowledge and ambition, raising such questions as: What forms does knowledge take?
 How do we define ambition?
 When is it good, and when is it harmful?
 What responsibilities does the individual have to self and to society?
-What ethical consequences and choices are enmeshed in our human pursuits?
+What possibilities, consequences, and choices are enmeshed in our human pursuits?